 Consult the library's Research Guides to identify recommended databases in a variety of subject areas.

-The GREENFLE database from EBSCOhost is subject-specific; it focuses on environmental issues.
-You may find it useful for your "Man and the Environment" paper.
+The GREENFLE database focuses on environmental issues and the Agricole database focuses on agriculture.
+You may find them useful for your "Man and the Environment" paper.